Ksergiok/TimeSheets/README.md

 # TimeSheets
-AggreGate TimeSheets

-AggreGate Platform application
+Pet project on the AggreGate platform